bazzline/php_component_requirement/README.md

 # Thanks

-    * The rumanian stallion ;-) - this is your idea, developed by ourselves :-)
+    * The Mihai Andrei Cosma - this is your idea, developed by ourselves :-)